Made with white chocolate and dulce de leche, this is one candy apple worth trying.

 5 green apples, peeled and cubed.

-3 tbsp dulce de leche (can substitute it with 1 tbsp salted caramel sauce)
+3 tablespoons dulce de leche (can substitute it with 1 tablespoon salted caramel sauce)

 Red Mirror Glaze